collab-weave1/Relife-Ecycle/README.md

 ## Relife Assistant

-An RAG AI Assistant specifically for users.
+An RAG AI Assistant to assist users specifically.